GiraffeSummer/DiscordBotAvatarChanger/README.md

 Now you can start adding dates

 You need 4 values:
-Key - title this will tell you what picture it set to, make sure it's unique
+Key - Title this will tell you what picture it set to, make sure it's unique
-`image` - the image file name to set on this date.
+`image` - The image file name to set on this date.
 `time` - The date it activates (Format: `dd-mm`).
-`duration` - the duration of how long this avatar will stay active, in days.
+`duration` - The duration of how long this avatar will stay active, in days.

 **Example:**
 ```json